granthouston44/BetaSoft_Front_End_Task/README.md

 A capitalization function that can be imported to capitalize the start of any string.
 Similarly, a request helper that can be used in future to build any other requests that may be needed.

+## Known Issues

+The search filter doesn't quite work as expected.
+It will not load results that don't match the filter, however the pagination doesn't work to show the filtered results on the current page.

+If you search 'samantha' - then click on page 6 you will see the results.
+Evey other post will be in a permanent state of "loading"

 ## Future iterations

 CSS improvements - make the site more interesting and pleasing to the eye.

-Filters - filter posts by user, filter by comment popularity etc
+Filters - filter posts by user, filter by comment popularity etc Improve and complete filter by user function

 Read up on react hooks and see if they can be of any use for the project

 ## Refactoring

-I'd like to look into react hooks to help improve readability and provide type safety.
+I'd like to look into PropTypes to help improve readability and provide type safety.

 ### `npm test`